 This damage is caused by one skate hitting another.
 Quite common when digging for pucks with your feet in the corner or when fighting for position in front of the net.
 Can also be caused by contact with the net frame, going feet first into the boards, and even by stepping on small pebbles that are on the dirty rubber floors at the rink.

 This damage will not always be removed by a regular skate sharpening.
 It may take many, many sharpenings to remove.
 Side damage like in the pics would take years of sharpenings to grind it out.
-Generally, a nick like it this pic will not cause an issue while skating.
+Generally, a nick like it this pic will not cause an issue while skating, we side hone the area to remove protruding metal.

 NORMAL DAMAGED EDGES